NU-MSR/msr-site/_site/README.md

 * <a href="http://nodejs.org">NodeJS</a>
 * <a href="http://jekyllrb.com/docs/installation">Jekyll</a>

-On Ubuntu 14.04, the version of `ruby` and `jekyll` that are on `apt-get` are a bit out of date.
-Thus, if you install all of the above from `apt-get`, you are likely to get errors when running the commands in the [Basic Usage](#basic) section below.
+To install from `apt-get`, you can just run ``` sudo apt-get install ruby ruby-dev nodejs nodejs-dev rubygems jekyll ``` On Ubuntu 14.04, the versions of `ruby` and `jekyll` that are on `apt-get` are a bit out of date.
+Thus, if you install all of the above packages from `apt-get` using the above command, you are likely to get errors when running the commands in the [Basic Usage](#basic) section below.
 If you see errors about the `--watch` variable, run the following commands to use `rvm` (Ruby Version Manager) to install a new version of `ruby` and `jekyll`:

 ```
 sudo apt-get install libgdbm-dev libncurses5-dev automake libtool bison libffi-dev